-I’ll be holding my first artistic and musical event in Copenhagen on October 3rd (Chuck - Book your flights now people, I hear rates are wicked low).
+I’ll be holding my first artistic and musical event in Copenhagen on October 3rd.
 “Sonic Playground”!
-Our common friend and favourite German (Also, expert light bulb installer) 59 Perlen is going to join the lineup.
-So, if you have nowhere to be in the World when we reach the date, I’d definitely recommend you come on over and dance your ass off along with us at this massive party!
+Our common friend and favourite german 59 Perlen is gonna join the line up.
+So if you have nowhere to be in the world when we reach the date, I’ll def recommend you to come over and dance your ass off to this party with us.

 Why the decision for the backdrop of your self-proclaimed Opus to be Grecian?
 Obviously the power of this story is what swept you away and made up your mind because you were probably studying it at the time.
 Would you feel the same mythical gigantism would apply to maybe another ancient character which happens to be of a different culture (Sysphus?
 For example).

 I’ve always enjoyed ‘Epic.’
 Epic soundtrack, stories, adventures, art in general.
 The direction and story behind this EP just popped up in my mind while writing it.
-I was in a little stressed and in a nostalgic mood back then.
-It really got me thinking about Atlas’s story.
+I was in a little stressed and nostalgic mood back then, and I really thought about Atlas’s story.
 I found that reflecting over his emotions, his side of the story was a healing way to write music for me as well.

 Since you made the bold decision to take us on a trip this far back in time, when you have time to actually chill in the present what will we find you doing?

 In the present you’ll find me thinking and reflecting a lot about my next musical move.
 Working and finishing a second album with my side project.
-Welcoming a little puppie home that we’re very much looking forward to having, me and my girl.
+Welcoming a little puppie home that we’re pretty much looking forward to having with my girl.
 Spending time with my favourite online community called Netvio.
-Cycling around Copenhagen listening to some of my favourite Spotify playlists while going to work.
+Cycling around Copenhagen listening to some of my favourite spotify playlists while going to work.
 And trying to keep up the best I can with everything I hold on to.

-Lack of sleep helps a lot… It gives me extra time to fulfill all the tasks I’ve set myself to do in a day, haha.
-But yeah, other than that I just try to be organized, plan my actions, think and work ahead… To be honest, it’s not always easy but like you said it yourself - “sticktoitiveness and will truly are the only things you need to reach success in this World”, in my case I don’t see it as a way of success in this World, but just a way of living up to my ambitions.
+Lack of sleep helps a lot… It gives me extra time to fulfill all the tasks I’ve set myself to do in a day haha.
+But yeah, other than that I just try to be organised, plan my actions, think and work ahead… To be honest, it’s not always easy but like you said it yourself - “sticktoitiveness and will truly are the only things you need to reach success in this world”, in my case I don’t see it as a way of success in this world, but just a way of living up to my ambitions.

 Any additional Guillaume material headed down the road shortly under either an existing, or brand new Artist name we can mark off on our calendars to make sure real life crap can go away that day?

-Like I mentioned in one of the previous answers, I’m currently working on a second full length with my side project, called Royal Mob.
-We’re still in the preliminary stages there.
-Fortunately, all the songs are tracked on the computer.
-Mostly, at the present, we're missing some guitar parts here and there.
-Also, we're just putting finishing touches on the lyrics.
-We already booked the studio for this summer, so all our deadlines are set (there’s no way back, hehe).
+Like I mentioned in one of the previous question, I’m as well currently working on a second full length with my side project called Royal Mob.
+We’re still working on the pre-productions.
+All the songs are tracked on the computer, we’re mostly missing guitars here and there and the last lyrics.
+We already booked the studio for this summer, so all our deadlines are settled (there’s no way back hehe).

 How do friends and family not consistently yell at you for being on your phone (what I’m forced to assume is) all the time.
 I know, for sure, I have a screen addiction.
 One hundred percent.
 Do you find yourself in the same, scenario or what sort of super magical, ancient Himalayan meditation tactic am I apparently missing out on?

-I just do Man, haha.
-It's really because I try to be very efficient and well-balanced (not that I always succeed at either).
-I generally don’t get many complaints.
+I just do man haha.
+Because I try to be very effective and well-balanced (not that I always succeed either), I generally don’t get any complains.

-I heard a complaint from my bandmates once, as they tried to apply one rule called “no phones in the rehearsal room,” just so we could be focused entirely on making music… But, then I told them that if I feel like I’m wasting my time in a creative sphere, I need to spend it on something else.
+I had one complaint from my band’s mates once, they tried to apply one rule called “no phones in the rehearsal room” just so we could only be focused on making music… But I then told them that if I feel like I’m wasting my time in a creative sphere, I need to spend it on something else.
 So don’t waste my time!
-That way I don’t need to answer my phone messages, I guess?
+That way I don’t need to answer my phone messages I guess?
 (Yeah I can be a bit of an asshole sometimes... ).

 Where is the furthest you have toured with any of the acts that contain your name (in some capacity) - Or, to rephrase, how far in total from home have you headed that equated to being the farthest you’d ever been from home?

 I’ve been lucky enough to play in different countries the last 8 years of my life.
-I’ve been playing gigs almost exclusively in Europe.
+I’ve been playing gigs in almost all Europe.
 But the furthest place where music brought me is definitely Japan.